Exchange application and acceptance

 Online application for courses

-After you have been nominated for exchange studies by your home university, you will receive a system generated email with log in details and a link to the combined online exchange student application for the following:
+After you have been nominated for exchange studies by your home university, you will receive a system generated email with login details as well as a link to the combined online exchange student application for the following:

 - Your selected study courses – i.e. all regular courses, including Special Area Studies (SAS) and Swedish language for exchange students (SVE)